Pubic lice are tiny parasitic insects that live on coarse human body hair, such as pubic hair.

 Some treatments only need to be applied to the affected area, but sometimes the whole body must be treated, taking care to avoid the eyes.
 The treatment usually needs to be repeated after three to seven days.

 If the treatment doesn’t work, you may need to use another type.
 This is because pubic lice can develop resistance to some treatments.
-Your GP, pharmacist or sexual health clinic will be able to advise you about suitable alternatives.
+Your GP, pharmacy or sexual health clinic will be able to advise you about suitable alternatives.

 To prevent re-infestation, anyone you’ve had close bodily contact with, including any sexual partners you’ve had in the past three months, should also be treated, even if they don’t have symptoms.